pivotal-cf/docs-pks/bbr-restore-tkgi.hbs.md

 To upload the stemcell used by your {{  vars.product }} tile:

 1. Download the stemcell from [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=Stemcells%20(Ubuntu%20Xenial)).
-1. Run the following command to upload the stemcell used by TKGI:
+1. Run the following command to upload the stemcell used by {{ vars.product_short }}:

     ```
     BOSH-CLI-CREDENTIALS  bosh -d DEPLOYMENT-NAME \